kikwik/page-bundle/README.md

 Kikwik/PageBundle
 =================

-Manage pages for symfony 6.4+
+Manage pages with translations for symfony 6.4+

 ## Installation